Wendy's Milk Bar

 Wendy's Milk Bar, formerly known as Wendy's Supa Sundaes, is an Australian ice cream parlour franchise chain consisting of over 200 stores and kiosks.
-It is owned by parent company Supatreats Australia, headquartered in Baulkham Hills, New South Wales.
+Founded in Adelaide, it is owned by parent company Supatreats Australia, headquartered in the Sydney suburb of Baulkham Hills.

 History

-The Wendy's franchise network of ice cream retail stores was founded in Adelaide, South Australia on 31 July 1979 by Bruce Koehne, John Hill, Geoff Davis and Phil Rogers.
+The Wendy's franchise network of ice cream retail stores was founded in Adelaide, South Australia on 31 July 1979 by Geoff Davis and Phil Rogers.
 Wendy's has grown from a single store to a large franchise network of over 200 ice-cream stores spread across Australia and New Zealand.
 In 2014, the Singaporean company Global Food Retail Group acquired the master franchise rights for the chain.